 Key Benefits

-Jamun pulp contains two unique bioactive compounds — jamboline and jambosine — that are clinically recognized for their anti-diabetic properties.
-These compounds slow the conversion of starch into sugar, directly reducing post-meal glucose spikes.
-This makes dried jamun pulp especially valuable for diabetics and those with insulin resistance.
+Jamun pulp contains two unique bioactive compounds — jamboline and jambosine — studied for their anti-diabetic properties.
+These compounds may slow the conversion of starch into sugar, helping to soften post-meal glucose spikes.
+This makes dried jamun pulp a useful supportive food alongside a balanced diet — but it is not a substitute for prescribed diabetes treatment.
+If you have diabetes or pre-diabetes, please continue your medication and consult your doctor before adding jamun pulp to your routine.

 2. Improves Digestion